top of page

 1956: Membership and Expansion

 All secondary schools paying dues to CAS automatically became members of CFSC.
-Four regional conferences and a statewide conference were also held.
+Four regional conferences and a statewide convention were also held.

 The first Newsletter was published, this would ultimately grow to 4 a year by 1970.